ingridstevens/AI-projects/unstructured_data/README.md

-# Unstructured Data Extraction
+# Unstructured Data Extraction with LLMs
-Use Case: Competitor Intelligence Data Extraction
+Use Case: Competitor Intelligence Data Extraction using Large Language Models

 ## Overview

-This project demonstrates how to extract structured data from unstructured text, specifically focusing on competitor intelligence data in the bakery industry.
+This project demonstrates how to extract structured data from unstructured text using Large Language Models.
+For this demonstration, I'll be specifically focusing on competitor intelligence data in the bakery industry.

 ## Use Case